fullofcaffeine/chef-lamp/README.md

 chef-lamp
 ===========

-A Bershelf-managed cookbook that creates a fully-featured LAMP box (PHP, nodejs and Python)
+A Bershelf-managed cookbook that creates a fully-featured LAMP box (PHP, nodejs and Python with MySQL)

 Adapted from: https://github.com/r8/vagrant-lamp